Tulliemet Case StudyRead More

 Run-of-river hydroelectricity (ROR) is a type of hydroelectric generation plant whereby little or no water storage is provided.

 A plant without storage is subject to seasonal river flows, and will only operate when there is sufficient flow in the river, thus the plant will operate as an intermittent energy source.
 A modern plant will automatically start and stop to maximise the available resource.

 Run-of-river hydro projects harness the natural downward flow of rivers; typically, water is taken from the river at a high point and diverted into a channel, and pressurised pipeline (or penstock).
 The technology is applied best where there is a considerably fast moving river with steady seasonal water.

 We offer tailored solutions, optimised to specific site parameters in order to maximise the generation for the available resource.
-If you have a project that you would like the Gilkes Hydro team to review please download and complete our small hydro enquiry form or visit our contact us page.

 USEFUL DOCUMENTS TO GET YOU STARTED